neoarc/neoarc.github.io/_wiki/sfmb_betatest_community_rules.md

 1. Extract the archive to a folder that ONLY contains English characters.
 2. Run MarioDownloader.exe
 3. Enter your informations correctly. (only one chance, so careful)
-4. You will see "Your account is pending state".
+4. You will see `Your account is pending state`.
 5. Wait until 'accepted notification', you will receive mention in #notification
 6. After 'accepted notification', run MarioDownloader.exe again.
 7. Downloader will download game, if finished, game will be launched automatically.